dice-group/KBQA-PG/KBQA/appB/transformer_architectures/bert_spbert_spbert/README.md

 `--max_target_length 192 ` defines the number of tokens output from the decoder.
 192 is sufficient for qald-dataset sparql lengths.

-`--train_batch_size 22` The batch size.
+`--train_batch_size 22` defines the batch size.
 22 is the maximum for 2 x 25 GB GPUs.
 Note, that training is distributed on all available GPUs automatically if not specified otherwise.

 `--eval_batch_size 22` the batch size of validation for the BLEU score.